 What Got You Here Won’t Get You There: How to Find Your True Life Direction

-Action: Align your true self with your life direction through reflection and practical steps.
+Action: Align your true self and life direction through reflection and practical steps.

 Content: Explore the Structural Alignment framework to guide your journey toward fulfilment.